jhychan/parsec-cloud-host/readme.md

 # Progress Tracker
 The checklist below summaries the configuration that is made by this module.
-This is also where you can track what configuration capabilities are being worked on.
+This is also where you can track what configuration capabilities are under development.

 ## Windows Features:
  - [x] .Net 3.5 Framework